timmyd7777/SSCore/SSData/Stars/README.md

 This directory contains essential data on the brightest and nearest stars in Southern Stars CSV format.
 These files exist primarily for testing SSCore import/export functionality, but may be generally useful in their own right.

-Even in this day and age of multi-billion-star catalogs (e.g. GAIA) it's still useful to have all the most pertinent data gathered in one place, and GAIA is missing several thousand of the brightest stars in the sky.
+Even in this day and age of multi-billion-star catalogs (e.g. GAIA) it's still useful to have all the most pertinent data gathered in one place, and GAIA is missing several hundred of the brightest stars in the sky.

 You may use this data free of charge for any purpose as you see fit.
 If it's helpful to you, drop me a note!

+We've been exceedingly careful to generate these data files from the latest and most accurate sources.
+If you find errors, please let us know.

 _Tim DeBenedictis (timd@southernstars.com), 6 Apr 2020_

 Brightest.csv
 -----------

-This bright star catalog was extracted from NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145), updated with data from [Hipparcos](https://cdsarc.unistra.fr/ftp/I/239) and the Gliese-Jahreiss [Catalog of Nearby Stars, 3rd Edition](ftp://cdsarc.u-strasbg.fr/cats/V/70A/) (CNS3).
+This bright star catalog was extracted from NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145), updated with data from the [GAIA DR3](https://www.cosmos.esa.int/web/gaia/dr3), [Tycho-2](https://www.cosmos.esa.int/web/hipparcos/tycho-2), [Hipparcos](https://cdsarc.unistra.fr/ftp/I/239), [] and the Gliese-Jahreiss [Catalog of Nearby Stars, 3rd Edition](ftp://cdsarc.u-strasbg.fr/cats/V/70A/) (CNS3).
 It contains all 9092 stars from SKY2000 with HR (Harvard Revised = Bright Star) catalog numbers.

 Binary star orbital data was added from the [Sixth Catalog of Orbits of Visual Binary Stars](http://www.astro.gsu.edu/wds/orb6.html).
 Variable star data was added from the [General Catalogue of Variable Stars version 5.1](http://www.sai.msu.su/gcvs/gcvs/intr.htm).